biserkacvetkovska/personal-website/lessons/second-lesson-css.md

 ### Borders

-You can create borders aroung different HTML elements using the CSS property `border`.
+You can create borders around different HTML elements using the CSS property `border`.
 You can also specifically set the top, right, left or bottom border.

 ###  📝 Task - Borders